top of page

 HISTORICAL OVERVIEW

 The initial focus of the environmental conservation movement was on preservation of landscapes and tangible resources, especially forests and rivers, on the one hand, and wildlife conservation on the other.
-This largely remained the case until the rise of scientific ecology in the mid-20th century, when the "environmental movement" as we know it today really started.
-Aldo Leopold's A Sand County Almanac (1949) helped establish a ecologically based "land ethic."
-Rachel Carson's Silent Spring was published in 1962 to an unusual amount of public attention.
+This largely remained the case until the rise of the modern environmental conservation movement in the 1960s.
+The mid-20th century saw the maturation of ecology, providing a scientific foundation - Aldo Leopold's A Sand County Almanac (1949) helped establish an ecologically based "land ethic."
+Rachel Carson's Silent Spring was published in 1962 to an unusual amount of public attention, launching the modern movement.
 The book sharpened the focus on less visible environmental degradation and the resulting impacts on human and animal well-being.
 The U.S. had passed some weak environmental laws addressing air and water quality (for example) in the mid-20th century.
 The primary regulatory framework which now exists, however, was largely enacted in the late 1960's and early 1970's, around the time of the first Earth Day in 1970, both spurred in large part directly from the expanded ecological consciousness triggered by Silent Spring.

 Since 1970, issues including environmental justice, climate change, chemical body burden, biodiversity and ecosystem services have emerged.
 This has resulted in a shift from debates around protection vs. exploitation of resources to a more nuanced recognition of indirect impacts of human actions - impacts on climate, biodiversity, and differential exposures and impacts on different subsets of the population, to cite a few examples.
 This shift has also included greater focus on remediation.